thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 a software / firmware update mechanism to provision devices with new trust anchors.

-The use of device management protocols for IoT devices, which often include an onboarding or bootstrapping mechanism, has also seen a tremendous uptake in deployed devices and these protocols, some of which are standardized, allow provision of certificates on a regular basis.
+The use of device management protocols for IoT devices, which often include an onboarding or bootstrapping mechanism, has also seen considerable uptake in deployed devices and these protocols, some of which are standardized, allow provision of certificates on a regular basis.
 This enables a deployment model where IoT device utilize end-entity certificates with shorter lifetime making certificate revocation protocols, like OCSP